Adyen/adyen-react-native/docs/Configuration.md

 - **totalPriceStatus** - The status of the total price used.
 Defaults to `"FINAL"`.
 - **allowPrepaidCards** - Set to `false` if you don't support prepaid cards.
 Default: The prepaid card class is supported for the card networks specified.
 - **billingAddressRequired** - Set to `true` if you require a billing address.
 A billing address should only be requested if it's required to process the transaction.
+- **billingAddressParameters** - Set billing address parameters:

+  - **format** - Billing address format required to complete the transaction. _MIN_: Name, country code, and postal code (default)._FULL_: Name, street address, locality, region, country code, and postal code.
+  - **phoneNumberRequired** - Set to true if a phone number is required for the provided shipping address.

 - **emailRequired** - Set to `true` to request an email address.
 - **shippingAddressRequired** - Set to `true` to request a full shipping address.
+- **shippingAddressParameters** - Set shiping address parameters.

+  - **allowedCountryCodes** - ISO 3166-1 alpha-2 country code values of the countries where shipping is allowed.
+If this object isn't specified, all shipping address countries are allowed.
+  - **phoneNumberRequired** - Set to true if a phone number is required for the provided shipping address.

 - **existingPaymentMethodRequired** - If set to `true` then the **IsReadyToPayResponse** object includes an additional paymentMethodPresent property that describes the visitor's readiness to pay with one or more payment methods specified in **allowedPaymentMethods**.
 - **googlePayEnvironment** - The environment to be used by GooglePay.
 Should be either `WalletConstants.ENVIRONMENT_TEST` or `WalletConstants.ENVIRONMENT_PRODUCTION`.
 By default is using **environment** from the root.